-Kosrae Village was founded with conservation and environmental issues in mind.
+Kosrae Village, "eco" before it was a word, was founded with conservation and environmental issues in mind.
 The 1994 - 95 construction of Kosrae Village was completed without the use of heavy equipment and without land filling.
 This approach strengthened the traditional construction skills on the island, protected the fragile coastal ecosystem and prevented run off that would smother the pristine hard coral reef.
 Septic systems with complex leach fields ensure that sewage will not spill on the reef, low suds detergents, biodegradable cleaners and avoidance of noxious chemicals are just a few of the many examples of environmental protection and sustainable operation built into the development and daily activities of Kosrae Village.

 Kosrae Village opened for business in September 1995 and began the formal Reef Protection Project program in 1996.
-That fall the first of the annual groups of volunteer sport divers joined Kosrae Village owners (Bruce Brandt, Madison Nena, Katrina Adams) and Kosrae Village staff in the very first coral monitoring session on Kosrae's pristine reef utilizing sport divers.
+That fall the first of the annual groups of volunteer sport divers joined Kosrae Village owners (Bruce Brandt, Madison Nena, Katrina Adams) and Kosrae Village staff in the very first coral monitoring session utilizing sport divers on Kosrae's pristine reef.

-Kosrae Village was instrumental in the 1997 mooring buoy system installation (56 buoys on 43 miles of reef).
+Kosrae Village was instrumental in the 1997 mooring buoy system installation (56 buoys on 43 miles of reef, now almost 70).
 This community project brought together fishermen, Kosrae State staff and dive operators to plan the installation, raise funds, acquire the equipment and install the buoys.
 In addition to the buoy installation, an island wide awareness campaign, including school presentations, radio programs, community meetings, flyers and billboards, on the value of coral reefs and the importance of the buoy system was conducted.

 The mooring system continues to grow with continued community and international support.
 The Kosrae Reef Protection Community Action Committee (a coalition of diver operators, Kosrae State agencies and KCSO our local conservation NGO) raising funds and provides labor to expand and maintain the system.

-The primary catalyst for this change has been Kosrae Village Ecolodge and the Reef Protection Projects.
+The primary catalyst for this change has been the Kosrae Village Reef Protection Projects.

 If you would like more information about the Reef Protection Projects please contact Katrina.